 Preamble

-This Initial Report report This report describes the EPDP team’s deliberations and preliminary recommendations on specific policy issues arising in cases where, following an initial decision in favor of an IGO in a domain name dispute resolution administrative process, the losing registrant files a claim in court against the IGO and the court declines to assume jurisdiction because of IGO immunities and privileges.
+This Initial Report is part of broader work that has been undertaken by the ICANN community to facilitate the protection of IGO identifiers in the domain name system (DNS).
+The scope of work described in this report is limited to a “curative” approach toward enforcement of IGO rights.
+This report describes the EPDP team’s deliberations and preliminary recommendations on specific policy issues arising in cases where, following an initial decision in favor of an IGO in an administrative domain name dispute resolution process, the losing registrant seeks a review of the case by way of arbitration or in court, (and in the latter case the court declines to proceed, on the basis of IGO privileges and immunities ).
 Based on its review of all Public Comments received on this report, the EPDP team will finalize its policy recommendations and submit its Final Report to the GNSO Council, in accordance with a Motion proposed and carried during the Council teleconference meeting on 23 January 2020.